 How Much Time do You Need for Your First Visit to San Diego

-The second largest city in California brims with the intriguing activities and unique place one must visit when traveling to San Diego for the first time.
+The second largest city in California brims with the intriguing activities and unique places one must visit when traveling to San Diego for the first time.
 Ideally, you should plan for a week or longer to explore the city and its picturesque neighborhoods.

 The next best option is to stay in San Diego for at least two or three days.
-In this case, your first-time visit to San Diego will be a little bit chaotic, yet as enjoyable as if you had more time.
+In this case, your visit to San Diego will be a little bit chaotic, yet as enjoyable as if you had more time.

 Where to Stay in San Diego During Your First Visit